Rogue467/Datanitiv-client-POC-delivery/README.md

 We add AI capabilities to DATANITIV to better serve their clients.

-I built a model that predicts the employee attrition rates and also the Shirinkage Analysis/prediction in a Call Center/BPO at any given time
+I built a model that predicts the employee attrition rates and also the Shirinkage Analysis/prediction in a Call Center/BPO at any given time - So that they can plan their workforce and handle customer interactions in a structured manner